 These are stand-alone novels without continuing plot strands or repeating characters.
 But they have enough in common to be read as a "quartet."
 In each I launch a small cast of singular humans confronted with puzzles or enigmas who set out to resolve them.
 My characters suffer entanglements within the ranks and external threats but ultimately prevail in their quests through buoyancy, pluck, and affection.
 A cliché says it best: they stick together through thick and thin.
 The action moves from farce to pathos to renewed hope.

 The enigma is often a matter of identity—sexual identity, yes—but more than this.
 In The Cardiff Giant, who or what is this creature that disappears from the Cooperstown's Farmers' Museum in spring 2003?
 In The Great Cyprus Think Tank, who or what is undermining the group's best efforts to salvage an island confronted by global warming, desertification, the selling of antiquities on the black market, and the endangerment of precious animal species?
 In Out of Wedlock, who are Jess Freeman's biological parents, and what explains the odd dissociative disorder that interferes with his career as a facial plastic surgeon?
-And in The Woman in Green, who is this quirky narrator writing with overt hostility to his readership in the year 2050 and wishing he were instead addressing readers of the 2020s?
+And in The Woman in Green, who is this quirky narrator writing with overt hostility to his readership in the year 2050 and wishing he were instead addressing readers of 2020?

 As the characters—whether friends, lovers, or relations—group and regroup, they encounter adventures inflected by comic fantasy that call on a suspension of disbelief by readers receptive to glimpses of worlds beyond benighted leaders, wars and plagues.
 Though anchored in real-life Cooperstown, Cyprus, Greenwich Village, and New Harmony, The Enigma Quartet offers ways to loosen what Blake calls our "mind-forg'd manacles."